-When Troy Hunt blogged about the adoption of HIBP’s Pwned Password, it got me thinking about what a general approach should be and how it should be implemented to avoid obstructing with the current setup.
+When Troy Hunt blogged about the adoption of HIBP’s Pwned Password, it got me thinking about an ideal general approach that anyone can take to implement this feature without obstructing the current setup.

-Let’s first talk about what this service is about.
+Let’s first discuss about what this service is about.

 Troy has been collecting and verifying data from many headline-worthy breaches.
-Over the years, he has accumulated a considerable database of compromised email and password hashes.
+Over the years, he has accumulated a considerable amount of compromised email and password hashes.

-Originally, he created an API for developer to query breaches associated with an email address.
-However, with such information, you could only warn users about the breach and there are not many constructive actions that could be taken.
+Originally, he created an API for developers to query breaches associated with an email address.

 - Pwned Passwords API

 However, I favour using API more than the latter and here is why.